Philips Avent Baby Bottles: Natural vs Anti-Colic

 Avent Nipple Flow Rates: Finding Your Baby’s Pace

 Philips Avent provides a range of nipple flow rates, typically numbered from 0 (preemie) or 1 (newborn) up to 6 (fast flow), and some specialized “Y-cut” or “vari-flow” options for thicker liquids.
-However, it is crucial to understand that these age recommendations are merely guidelines.
-Every baby is unique, and their feeding pace can vary significantly.
+However, these age recommendations are merely guidelines; every baby is unique, and their feeding pace can vary significantly.

 Instead of strictly adhering to age-based recommendations, parents should observe their baby’s cues: